Adrienne Jordan: OL Reign, 2020

 After the cancellation of the WSL, Jordan joined NWSL side OL Reign for the 2020 Challenge Cup.
 During the short summer tournament, she saw playing time in one game after recovering from an injury.
 Jordan became the first player from University of Northern Colorado to play in the NWSL and the second from the Big Sky Conference.

 UD Granadilla Tenerife, 2020

 Following her short appearance in the NWSL, Adrienne signed with Spanish side UD Granadilla for the 2020–2021 season.
 Jordan played in eight games for the Spanish side as a left winger or right outside defender before requesting to transfer in the Winter transfer window.

 SC Sand, 2021–2022

-Jordan joined the Bundesliga side mid way though the 2020/2021 season.
+Jordan joined the Bundesliga side mid way through the 2020/2021 season.
 She was part of the mid season signings that helped SC Sand avoid relegation and secure their spot in the Frauen Bundesliga for another year.
 Jordan extended her contract with the Bundesliga side for another season.